 We recommend you try doing some basic competitor research to see what the location pages of your competitors look like, how many words they have on their pages, what internal links they have, what their page speed is, and more.
 You can check out our handy cheat sheet to get started.

-You are most likely familiar with Google My Business, but if you are not, it’s time you get acquainted.
-GMB is a major part of local SEO, and is a prime way to expand your horizons and get more customers to your various locations.
-There are four parts of your GMB profile that will ultimately influence your rankings on Google Maps:
+You are most likely familiar with Google Business Profiles, but if you are not, it’s time you get acquainted.
+GBP is a major part of local SEO, and is a prime way to expand your horizons and get more customers to your various locations.
+There are four parts of your GBP profile that will ultimately influence your rankings on Google Maps:

 - Business name